BRMAS/batch-rename/README.md

-# batc h rename files by a index mapping file
+# batch rename files by a index mapping file, and copy to a folder

 usage:
 ```